 Middle East: Impact of the Iran War on International Transport Routes

 The war in the Middle East is affecting key international transport corridors and is having a global impact on air and sea freight as well as land transport.
+Here you can find the latest updates.

 Sea Freight

 The Strait of Hormuz, connecting the Persian Gulf with the Gulf of Oman, is one of the world’s most critical maritime routes for global energy and cargo flows.
 The region is currently experiencing significant disruption.
 Some vessels have been temporarily halted or rerouted, and numerous ships remain positioned in the area.
+Several carriers have suspended transit through the region or are operating via alternative routes, particularly around the Cape of Good Hope.
+In isolated cases, voyages have been terminated early.

 At the same time, security-related incidents in the Persian Gulf may contribute to rising crude oil prices.
 Any sustained increase in oil prices would likely lead to higher fuel costs, potentially impacting overall transportation expenses.